 Watch video lesson (12 mins) ↗

 The flower we worked on before was quite easy to select because of its sharp edges and plain black background.
 But what if you need to make more complex selections, such as selecting a person with out-of-focus strands of hair?
+That's the next Photoshop for beginners tutorial.

 Then you'll need Photoshop's Select and Mask feature.
 Let's see how to tidy up selections made with the Quick Selection Tool, starting with simple masks and then working through to harder ones.
 You'll see exactly how to select the model below and place her on a completely new background.